 In either case, administrators must carefully consider the challenges inherent to moving and managing significant amounts of their organizational data.
 Managed Access to Microsoft Graph Data is designed to give administrators new controls over the Office 365 data they provide to application developers who forge insights with that data.
 There are three primary dimensions to the service:

-Granular consent: Unlike legacy consent models, where an administrator can only grant or deny an application access to specific data types, Managed Access to Microsoft Graph Data raises the bar.
+Granular consent: Unlike standard consent models, where an administrator can only grant or deny an application access to specific data types, Managed Access to Microsoft Graph Data raises the bar.
 Applications can specify exactly what types of data and/or filter content that an application can access.
 On the other side of this equation, administrators must give explicit approval to access Office 365 data before access is granted.
 The request must specify the level of access requested, describe data policy enforcement, the reason for the request and the exact schema of the data requested.
 As a result, applications may use only the data essential to their function, while unrelated content is not provided.
 For example, an app may consume email headers, while body content and attachments are excluded.

 Data Governance: Microsoft is facilitating rich, connected communication between Office 365 and Azure with respect to the status of customers’ data.
 Developers creating applications that leverage Managed Access to Microsoft Graph Data can specify a set of detailed policies with which they intend to comply.
 Office 365 administrators may then review and consent to these policies.
 This practice minimizes compliance management overhead.
 Once consent is given, Microsoft monitors an application’s adherence to policy.
 In instances where an application violates (or attempts to violate) a policy established by the organization, Microsoft stops the flow of data to that application.